US SEC relaxes rules on company 'resource extraction' disclosures

 Democratic commissioner Caroline Crenshaw also voted no.

 Analysts said that despite the changes, the resource industry may still seek to challenge the rule in court.
-Investor advocates and human rights organizations said it will not do enough to fight corruption.
+Investor advocates and human rights organisations said it will not do enough to fight corruption.

-A day before the vote, U.S. Senator Elizabeth Warren warned the SEC the measure would "severely undermine the anti-corruption measures included in Dodd-Frank" and urged the agency to "conduct a full and complete analysis of the potential harm caused by implementing this rule before rushing to finalize it."
+A day before the vote, US Senator Elizabeth Warren warned the SEC the measure would "severely undermine the anti-corruption measures included in Dodd-Frank" and urged the agency to "conduct a full and complete analysis of the potential harm caused by implementing this rule before rushing to finalise it."

-(Reporting by Katanga Johnson; Editing by Jonathan Oatis, Michelle Price and David Gregorio)
+Stephen Comstock of the American Petroleum Institute said the rule provides clarity for issuers on this complex issue.

+"Our members, who have long supported transparency efforts, will be assessing how these final rules will work with their existing reporting systems."